 Obviously, you need to check the laws of the country you are traveling to, to make sure you are not breaking any laws.

 You can still see a lot of people vaping in Thailand but the enforcement of the law is questionable it can very much depend on the mood of the police.
-In saying that it does not mean you should just ignore it.
+It is something that you should just ignore.

 There are actually cases where tourists to people have been arrested for vaping in public.
 There was a case of a french woman caught vaping in Phuket back in Feb 2019.
 Ultimately she was deported and the total cost of the case she had to pay was 286,000 Baht.
 It is not worth the risk.